-1 – Get your workout over with - Before any commitments, work out either in the early morning before school or immediately after school.
-Write it down in your calendar because if your workout is not in your schedule - it does not exist.
+1. Get your workout over with.
+Before any commitments, work out either in the early morning before school or immediately after school.
+Write it down in your calendar, because if your workout is not in your schedule, it does not exist.

-3 – Name it and Tame it - Write down your goal and put it up in your bedroom, inside your locker, on a school folder or make a poster of it.
-Look at this EVERYDAY.
+3. Name it and tame it.
+Write down your goal and put it up in your bedroom, inside your locker, on a school folder or make a poster of it.
+Look at this every day.

-7 – Know what work is: When you are truly motivated to excel in a sport, you will do whatever in your power to prepare yourself.
+7. Know what work is.
+When you truly are motivated to excel in a sport, you will do whatever in your power to prepare yourself.
 Otherwise you are just playing games.

-8 – Understanding Fitness – Once you understand that fitness, flexibility, speed, agility, strength and power are all components of performing at your best, it is easier to stay motivated to work out and build the foundation needed to prevent injuries and stay in the game.
+8. Understanding fitness.- Once you understand that fitness, flexibility, speed, agility, strength and power are all components of performing at your best, it is easier to stay motivated to work out and build the foundation needed to prevent injuries and stay in the game.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.